Homeownership as Life Cycle Goldmine: Evidence from Macrohistory: Life-Cycle Model Simulation

+Second, the income eligibility conditions for homeownership in our model screen in households above a certain income level, who must cover minimum consumption plus mortgage obligations before qualifying for purchase. \citet{huggett2000saving} document that U.S. households at approximately one and a half times mean income save approximately 13\% of income in cross-sectional data.
+The calibrated life cycle model implies an optimal rate of approximately 18\% for this group, as above-median earners face comparatively low Social Security replacement rates and must finance a larger share of retirement consumption through private saving.
+The 15\% baseline therefore lies at the center of the empirically observed and model-implied range for the homeownership-eligible population.

+Third, major financial institutions also advocate the same 15\% target: \citet{fidelity2024saving} and \citet{jpmorgan2024guide} both identify 15\% of pre-tax income as the standard retirement saving target, and the \citet{vanguard2024howamerica} annual survey of defined contribution plan participants reports median 401(k) contribution rates of approximately 11\% inclusive of employer match.
+Because this figure reflects retirement account contributions alone and excludes other saving vehicles, total household saving would exceed this amount and is consistent with a saving target of 15\% or higher.
+The saving-rate grid also serves a central economic purpose in the paper.
+The 10\% case is a conservative boundary design that reveals when mortgage service suppresses working-life consumption enough to overturn the consumption equivalent gain, whereas the 15\% and 20\% cases show when housing's wealth gains translate reliably into consumption equivalent gains against the all-equity renter benchmark.

+We follow the popular 4\% rule and assume that retirees consume the greater of 4\% of current financial wealth and the withdrawal from the prior period, so consumption does not fall below its previously attained level (\citealp{bengen1994withdraw4pct}; \citealp{choi2022popular}).
+Household savings are invested entirely in equities, with one-third allocated to domestic equity and two-thirds to an equal-weighted international equity portfolio, excluding the home market, constructed across all countries in the Macrohistory Database sample.

 \paragraph{Home Purchase} The home purchase rules are set to imitate the real world.
-We assume that a household would purchase a home when the following two conditions are simultaneously satisfied: 1. the household's financial wealth reaches a certain threshold and 2. the household has enough labor income to afford the mortgage.
+We assume that a household would purchase a home when two conditions are simultaneously satisfied.
+First, the household's current-period labor income must exceed the sum of the minimum consumption floor and the required mortgage payment, ensuring the household can service the debt without immediately entering financial distress.
+Second, the household's financial wealth must be sufficient to cover the required down payment fraction of the home value, the additional purchase threshold expressed as a fraction of home value, and the transaction costs of purchase.

 We consider different combinations of down payment (10\%, 20\%, 30\%, 40\%, 50\%, and 100\% of the home value), purchase thresholds (10\%, 20\%, 30\%, 40\%, and 50\% of the home value), and the popular Payment-to-Income (PTI) ratio of at most 1/3.
-The PIT rule requires the household spends at most 1/3 of its labor income on the mortgage payment.
-For strategies considering access to a second home, if the household decides to purchase a second home, we require the household to fully pay off its current mortgage before leveraging up for the second home.
+The PTI rule requires the household to spend at most 1/3 of its labor income on the mortgage payment.
+For strategies considering access to a second home, if the household decides to purchase a second home, we require the household to have fully paid off its mortgage on the first home before taking on additional leverage for a second home.